fenago/machine-learning/lab_guides/lab_3.md

 - Examples of linear regression in the real world, such as medical applications and recommender systems.

+#### Pre-reqs:
+- Google Chrome (Recommended)

+#### Lab Environment
+Notebooks are ready to run.
+All packages have been installed.
+There is no requirement for any setup.

+**Note:** Elev8ed Notebooks (powered by Jupyter) will be accessible at the port given to you by your instructor.
+Password for jupyterLab : `1234`

+All Notebooks are present in `work/machine-learning` folder.

+You can access jupyter lab at `<host-ip>:<port>/lab/workspaces/lab3_regression`

 In this chapter we learn linear regression.
 Linear regression is a very powerful and common method to estimate values, such as the price of a house, the value of a certain stock, the life expectancy of an individual, the amount of time a user will watch a video or spend in a